craighckby-stack/NEXUS_SEED-/README.md

 *NEXUS AGI — Built across 8 versions, countless crashes, and one architecture that kept surviving.*

 *Created by NEXUS AGI itself, guided by human intention.*

+If it hallucinates the missing piece,

+it fails safely.

+If it finds the missing piece, that's AGI.